-The Company announced on February 26, 2018 that it had formally submitted an amendment to its Environmental and Social Impact Assessment ("ESIA") to the Ministry of Environment and Natural Resources in Nicaragua that does not require the resettlement of approximately 330 houses or 1,000 people.
+On February 26, 2018 the Company announced that it had formally submitted a 130 page amendment to its Environmental and Social Impact Assessment ("ESIA") to the Ministry of Environment and Natural Resources in Nicaragua that does not require the resettlement of approximately 330 households, occupied by 1,000 people.
 The ESIA is part of an Environmental Permit ("Environmental Permit" or "EP") application to permit and construct a processing plant with capacity to process up to 2,800 tonnes per day of mineral ore.